 The children of Clann C do sometimes participate in open rituals at our covendom, but these rites have been necessarily altered for their presence.
 Some of the Clann C's children have had their Saining and/or Coming of Age ceremonies performed by the coven, and many have participated in charitable events with us, as well as public Pagan rituals where the sharing of energy with adults is not required.
 Other than that, the coven children's spiritual education is left up to each child's parents.

-In short, it is a spirituality that expects the practitioners to open his/her mind to ALL arenas of knowledge & wisdom in order to find God for themselves.
+In short, it is a spirituality that expects the practitioners to open his/her mind to ALL arenas of knowledge & wisdom in order to find God/Divinity for themselves.

 What does the Celtic Arthurian have to do with it?
 Our coven belongs to a clan of Celtic covens.
 Each coven uses the mythology & culture of a specific Celtic country, such as Ireland, as the focus for festivals/ritual, and training regarding the Mysteries.
-Our HPS, however, was specifically interested in the Arthurian archetypes for our coven's focus, due to her Masonic training and dedication to the path of Service.
-So though she boasts ties to the Scottish Clan Murray, she has chosen to be more eclectic in our use of Celtic mythology, leaning most heavily upon the Welsh.
+Our HPS, however, was specifically interested in the Arthurian archetypes for our coven's focus, due to her Masonic training and dedication to the path of Service; so though she boasts ties to the Scottish Clan Murray, she has chosen to be more eclectic in our use of Celtic mythology, leaning more heavily upon the Welsh.

 So are you Wiccan, witches, magicians or what?
 Each covenor is free to call themselves whatever is comfortable for them, however on the whole, we are Pagan but are not Wiccan, by the true definition of the word.
 Most of us identify with the label ceremonial witch, meaning though we celebrate in our temple in a more formal and structured manner, with very specific correspondences adhered to, we do still respect and revere the cycles of nature, and practice green magic and wise craft.